 NY Strip Steak Grass-Fed Beef

 Deal: 7.88 lbs for $119.99 = $15.22 per pound

 1st-time buyer with 25% off retail ($119.99) Sale Price $89.99 = $11.42 per pound (this 1st-time buyer price is a better deal)

 8. Grow Your Own Organics

 If you have space (and you don’t need a lot) to grow your own organic fruits and veggies, this is the best way to save money.

 There are space-saving options that make apartment and condo gardening viable.
-Our daughter Becky and husband Nolan live in an apartment.
-Becky has turned their balcony area into an organic garden complete with a worm farm!
+When our daughter Becky and husband Nolan lived in an apartment they turned their balcony area into an organic garden complete with a worm farm!

 Becky has a stacking garden tower that saves a ton of space.
 These stacking gardens range in price from $36 to $60.
 She has peppers, tomatoes, and parsley growing in abundance.

 If you live in a colder climate and want to garden year-round, consider the Earth Box.
 It’s a rolling garden bed with a built-in irrigation system.
 Some friends of ours grew amazing tomatoes and green peppers in Arizona.
 During the hottest part of the year, they could move it out of the direct sun to protect the plants.
 Earth Boxes cost between $30 and $70 on Amazon.

 We recommend Mel Bartholomew’s book Square Foot Gardening for those who want to make a productive garden in a small space.